 - Successful rewriting requires a fierce sense of competition with yourself, not anyone else.
 You must be dogged in reaching for your personal best. (p.
 205)

 - When a good editor or another reader gives you feedback, listen hard to everything he or she says.
 This isn’t a time to protect your ego; it’s an opportunity to re-explore your story and force yourself to delve even deeper. (p.
 207)

 - One way to attract readers is to create an irresistible central character, one the reader truly cares about. (p.
 219)

 - Every story contains an engine: the unanswered question that keeps the reader going. (p.
 220)

 This is just a small sampling of the wit and wisdom that I discovered while reading Telling True Stories.
 But this isn’t one of those books that you can’t put down.
 I found that I needed to read it in small chunks, which is unusual for me since I usually either inhale a book or cast it aside after the first few chapters.
 With Telling True Stories, I wanted to read a few essays, then chew on what I’d read.

-If you’re anything like me, you’re always looking for books on the craft and other writing resources that you can use to strengthen your writing skills or inspire fresh ideas.
-Telling True Stories will be a valuable addition to your collection of writing resources.
+If you’re anything like me, you’re always looking for writing resources that you can use to strengthen your writing skills or inspire fresh ideas.
+Telling True Stories will be a valuable addition to your collection.